 Toronto-based Knix’s bikini panty with a leak-proof liner is designed to act as backup to your go-to mode of protection or for going solo on light-flow days.
 I tried a pair minus other trusty hygiene allies and found it readily absorbed and concealed my end-of-cycle dribs and drabs.
 One caveat: The crotch was a bit stiff to begin with—and after a few hours took on a slightly starchy texture.

-This Vancouver company makes cute cotton-spandex undies with a pocket built into the crotch, where you insert a washable cotton pad.
+This Vancouver company Aisle, formerly Lunapads, makes cotton-spandex undies with a pocket built into the crotch, where you insert a washable cotton pad.
 I wore them on day three, which is traditionally a bloodbath, and the removable liners held up well for about eight hours.
 The only drawback?
 The silhouette in my leggings: camel toe in front; soggy hot-dog bun in back.
-They’re good for nighttime but not discreet enough for day. $36, lunapads.ca.
+They’re good for nighttime but not discreet enough for day. $44, lunapads.ca.

 How do you wash period underwear?